behrica/clj-py-R-template/README.md

    **NOTE**: this assumes you have `clj-new` configured in you `~/.clojure/deps.edn` profile.

+Specific versions of this template can be used by adding something like "-V 1.0.2" to the upper commands

 ### Creating docker image
 The template creates a Dockerfile in the project folder.
 The docker image can be build with